ALL YOU NEED TO KNOW ABOUT THYROID HEALTH AND DISEASE

 - Autoimmunity.
 Those with underlying autoimmune conditions are at an increased risk for the most common thyroid diseases, hypothyroidism and hyperthyroidism.

 - Anemia.
 Anemia is a risk factor for thyroid disease as well as a common condition that can develop through the course of any thyroid condition.
 Thyroid hormone production requires iron and heme, while bone marrow requires thyroid hormones for optimal red blood cell production.
 Iron deficiency is a shared risk factor for thyroid disease and anemia.

 - Gender.
 Women are at the highest risk for acquiring any disease of the thyroid.
-This is largely owing to a culmination of independent risks pertaining to women, such as pregnancy, lower fat-free mass and having higher genetic risk profile for autoimmunity.
+This is largely owing to a culmination of independent risks pertaining to women, such as pregnancy, lower fat-free mass and having a higher genetic risk profile for autoimmunity.

 - Aging.
 Elderly women appear to be at an increased risk for thyroid autonomy in which the thyroid enlarges with excess follicular growth.

 - Genetics.
 Some individuals are predisposed genetically to contracting thyroid conditions, especially if predisposed to any associated condition.
 Those with inherited genetic conditions, such as Down’s Syndrome and Turner’s Syndrome, are equally at an increased risk.

 - Pregnancy.
 Some women are prone to contracting hypothyroidism post-partum and this is often connected to post-partum depression.
 The risk is associated with estrogen fluctuations and nutritional deficiencies that follow pregnancy.